IAgusta/Rice-Dispenser/README.md

 - Prices are rounded to the nearest 500
 - System uses a 60s timeout during dispensing
 - Dispensing is blocked if minimums aren't met
+- Buzzer will make a sound for 30 seconds when timeout (Rice runout)

 ---